u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 ### Translation

 Qt makes it quite easy to setup projects for translation.
 Because of this we've already set it up so that it's easy for people to make their own translations.
-Translation works somewhat like so:
+Translation works by following these steps:

-	src/ $ vim Baka-MPlayer.pro
-	13 G                                (go to line 13)
-	                                    (replace baka-mplayer_en with baka-mplayer_lang)
-	G                                   (go to the bottom)
-	A                                   (append to the end of the line)
-	\                                   (insert a backslash and add a new line translations/baka-mplayer_lang.tr   (replace lang with your language code) :wq                                 (to exit)
-	src/ $ lupdate Baka-MPlayer.pro
-	src/ $ linguist-qt5 translations/baka-mplayer_lang.ts

-After translating via qt's translation software...

-	src/ $ lsrelease Baka-MPlayer.pro
-	src/ $ cd ..
-	$ ./make.sh
+1. Modify `src/Baka-MPlayer.pro`
+ 1. Under `DEFINES`, change `BAKA_MPLAYER_LANG`'s string from `baka-mplayer_en` to `baka-mplayer_lang` where `lang` is your language code.
+ 2. Under `TRANSLATIONS` (at the bottom of the file), add a new line (all lines except the last must end with a `\`) with the string from before but prepended with `translations/` and appended with `.ts` eg. if it was `baka-mplayer_en`, it becomes `translations/baka-mplayer_en`.
+2. Execute the command: `lupdate Baka-MPlayer.pro` in `src/`.
+This will generate a translation file for you at the location specified in step 2.
+3. Open the file with qt's lingist `linguist translations/baka-mplayer_lang` and proceed to translate into your language.
+4. Upon completion of the translation, execute `lrelease Baka-MPlayer.pro`.
+5. Finally compile Baka-MPlayer as you would normally `./make.sh` in Baka-MPlayer's root directory.

+If you have a translation please submit it to us so that we can make it available for everyone.

 For more information on Qt Linguist usage, see http://qt-project.org/doc/qt-5/qtlinguist-index.html